-- 1. To maintain and improve the database of production, GVP and trade statistics for the Australian fishing industry, including aquaculture. - 2.
-To present these data in an accessible form. - 3.
-To monitor the robustness and consistency of the methodology used to estimate GVP across jurisdictions, assessment of additional data for inclusion in the publication and to identify other streams of research.
+- 1. To maintain and improve the database of production, Gross Value of Production (GVP) and trade statistics for the Australian fishing industry, including aquaculture. - 2.
+To present these data in an accessible form.

 Method

 A key element of Australian Fisheries and Aquaculture Statistics is the development of GVP estimates for the Commonwealth, state and Northern Territory fisheries.
 National GVP is the total farm gate value of Australian wildcatch and aquaculture production and its calculation is based on prices received by fishers and producers according to the 'wharf' or 'farm gate' price.
 The wharf price is the price received for fish at its first landing point, excluding payments for freight, marketing and processing.
 The farm gate price is relevant to aquaculture farmers and is the price received for product at the point of exit from the farm.